foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia/authenticate.md

 !!! info
-    Authenticating allows you to change your name and increase the minimum payout.
+    Authenticating allows you to change your name and increase the minimum payout as well as updating your difficulty.

 Authentication is done via the built-in login link for pools in the chia-blockchain software: